omni-digital/omni-forms/README.md

 Omni forms is a simple form builder with admin integration for django versions >= 1.8.

+This package allows you to expose models to your users and let them configure forms, and specify actions on those forms through handlers.

 ## Installation

 !Pypi release coming soon